-Many scripts will use only @login, @enable, and Device commands to implement their functionality.
-However, some devices have non-standard Telnet or SSH interfaces that won't work with @login and Device commands.
-For example, some devices have non-standard login procedures for which the @login command will not work.
+Many scripts use only @login, @enable, and device commands to implement their functionality.
+However, some devices have non-standard Telnet or SSH interfaces that do not work with @login and device commands.
+For example, some devices have non-standard login procedures for which the @login command does not work.
 Other devices have menudriven interfaces rather than a standard command-prompt-style interface.
-For whatever reason, if @login, @enable, or Device commands do not work for a particular device, WhatsConfigured provides a set of low-level commands that can be used to interact with virtually any device, no matter how non-standard its interface might be.
+For whatever reason, if @login, @enable, or device commands do not work for a particular device, WhatsConfigured provides a set of low-level commands that can be used to interact with virtually any device, no matter how non-standard its interface might be.

 The @connect command allows a script to precisely control the process of logging in to a device.
 The @write command allows a script to control exactly what input is sent to a device.
-The @read command allows a script to read output from a device and optionally store it in the WhatsUp Gold database.
+The @read command allows a script to read output from a device and optionally store it in the Network Performance Monitor database.